acmephp/ssl/README.md

 - **CertificateRequest**: required data used to request a certificate
 - **CertificateResponse**: the result of a certificate request

-### Formatters

-Formatters let you combine in different ways certificates in order to build certificate files for usage in other softwares (web servers, ...).
-They all implement the interface `AcmePhp\Ssl\Formatter\FormatterInterface`.

-- **CertificateFormatter**: most basic formatter, simply dump a certificate as PEM
-- **IssuerChainFormatter**: dump the issuer certificate chain as PEM
-- **FullChainFormatter**: dump the full chain (issuer certificate + your certificate) as PEM
-- **KeyPairFormatter**: dump the private key used to request a certificate
-- **CombinedFormatter**: dump the full chain of a certificate with the private key

 ### Generators

 Generators are under `AcmePhp\Ssl\Generator` namespace.